Which course is right for me?

 Key Information

-Course format: We are continuing to offer both online and in-person teaching formats.
+Course format: We offer both online and in-person teaching formats for this course.
 Please see dates below for details.

 About the Course: An introductory course, which is open to anyone who is interested in learning how to use counselling skills and more about themselves.
 If you are considering a career in counselling this course is a good taster to see if you want to go further and will help prepare you for taking a Foundation Course in Counselling at The Minster Centre or elsewhere.